bazelbuild/bazel-skylib/docs/process_wrapper_doc.md

           Can appear multiple times.
         </p>
         <p>
-          The file consists of new line serparated environment variables under the form VAR=VALUE
+          The file consists of new line separated environment variables under the form of VAR=VALUE.
         </p>
       </td>
     </tr>